-Duck soup is tasting slightly more intense than chicken soup.
-It falls in the range of poultry soups (turkey, chicken, duck, pigeon) that are each providing a particular taste.
-Duck soup is often made as a side activity when deboning a whole duck for other purposes.
+Duck soup tasts slightly more intense than chicken soup.
+It falls in the range of poultry soups (turkey, chicken, duck, pigeon) that each provide a particular taste.
+And duck soup is often made as a side activity when deboning a whole duck for other purposes.
 Let nothing goes to waste!

 The art of making duck soup

 Please refer to the broth section where we explained about the importance of having bones to make a nice tasting soup.
 For this soup this is no different.
 When deboning a duck, for example to make a pate de campagne , duck breast or to render duck fat, the bones will be left.
-Use the wings, the leg bones (if available) and the carcass to make this wonderful soup.
+Then use the wings, the leg bones and feet (if available) and the carcass to make this wonderful soup.
 Do not use too much water to create an intense flavor.